Meet the team of faculty and operations professionals who make Relay's Leadership Programs an exciting and fulfilling experience.

 Steph graduated from the University of Texas at Austin with a B.A. in English and History and earned her M.B.A at Loyola University New Orleans.
 Steph lives in New Orleans with her husband, daughter, pets, and many house plants.

-Warren ChancellorManaging Director of National Strategy and Operations, Leadership Programs
+Warren ChancellorManaging Director, Strategy and Operations, Professional Education

 Warren Chancellor is the Managing Director of National Strategy and Operations for Leadership Programs at Relay.
 In this role, he supervises the events and operations team as they plan and execute 50+ intersessions/conferences per year as well as the partnerships team as they enroll over 1,300 leaders across our eight leadership programs engaging with over 160 unique districts, CMOs, independent charters, and funders each year.